EraldyHq/kubee/README.md

 * Cluster configuration.
 Every chart configuration is saved in a [single cluster values file](https://github.com/EraldyHq/kubee/blob/main/docs/site/cluster-values.md) making it quick and easy to see the state of the cluster.
 * One-shot Chart Installation.
 CRDs dependencies are automatically managed.
+* Authentication Ready.
+All infra apps are automatically secured by authentication (`basicAuth` by default, oidc if [Dex](https://github.com/EraldyHq/kubee/blob/main/charts/dex/README.md))
+* Secure Ready.
+With the internal `kubee` ca, all communication are encrypted (ssl/https) and the servers get certificates that are automatically rotated.
+* Ingress Ready.
+Access any service by setting just the hostname.

 ## App examples